konahart/konahart.github.io/_posts/2014-11-17-InteractiveResume.md

 ---
 layout: post
-title: Some fun with JQuery &#58; Lists &amp; Links
+title: Some Fun with JQuery &#58; Lists &amp; Links
 ---
 ###Inspiration
 My afternoon project for last Friday happened to be my first ever endeavor